Note: I use the word “depressive” in this article to refer to anyone suffering from clinical depression, whether it is diagnosed or not.

 And neither do I.

 Edit: Your response to this article was so heartwarming and inspiring that I created an online course to show you exactly how I beat depression with qigong.
 Click here to check out the online course.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.